mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 ### Section 2 - Risk VS AUC use case
 - [Overview] Risk-based model selection is better than AUC criteria (use case)

-ROC curves are also popular for providing a visual representation of the concordance/discrimination metric.
+ROC curves are also popular for providing a visual representation of the concordance/discrimination probability.
 The Area Under the Curve (AUC) of the ROC is equal to $p(s_{\omega_0} < s_{\omega_0})$ - see this SO question for a proof.
 TODO.
-While high discrimination power is good, I wonder what to do with the reported AUC metrics.
-In particular, should we aim for a minimum AUC before deploying a system?
+What is not clear so far is why we should care about concordance probabilities.
+In particular, should we aim for a minimum AUC for a recogniser to be useful?

 The next example shows that higher concordance is not necessarily better from a risk optimisation viewpoint.
-Therefore, if one assesses a system through its expected risk, concordance metrics may provide no more than a good sense check - e.g. is it close or well above 0.5?
+Therefore, if one evaluates a system a risk perspective, one need not pay too much attention to AUC, which may at best be a good sense check - e.g. is it close or well above 0.5?

 This use case is based on an example from another blog post, [ML Meets Economics](http://nicolas.kruchten.com/content/2016/01/ml-meets-economics/), which is a great practical introduction to AUC and ROC curves.
 I only make small adjustments to their numbers to fit my simulated data and I try to dig further into the disagreement between $E(\text{risk})$ and AUC.

-The backstory is that a factory makes widgets that may overheat 5% of the time due to faulty gearboxes.
+Imagine a factory making widgets that may overheat 5% of the time due to faulty gearboxes.
 Bad gearboxes costs the company £157 owing to wasted labour and inputs.
-The gearbox supplier, which sells them at £50 a piece, wouldn't improve QC, so the factory decides to use a ML system to detect gearboxes that will overheat.
-Any item flagged as faulty must be tested, which destroys it.
+The gearbox supplier, which sells them at £50 apiece, won't improve quality controls, so the factory decides to use a ML system to detect gearboxes that will overheat.
+Any gearbox flagged as faulty must be tested, which destroys it, resulting in a loss equivalent to the item's cost (£50).
 Last, every working widget is sold for a net profit of £40.

 If $\omega_1$ ($\omega_0$) represents the defect (working) gearbox and $\alpha_1$ ($\alpha_0$) the decision to test (not test) a gearbox, then the cost/profit structure can be represented as